-The Reno Tahoe area has some of the best rock climbing in the country.
-World class areas like Lover's Leap are within 15 miles of South Lake Tahoe; Donner Summit and Big Chief are located less than an hour from Reno.
-The Reno Tahoe area is a destination for climbers from around the world.
+The Reno Tahoe area has some of the best, and most unique, rock climbing in the country.
+World-class areas like Lover’s Leap are within 15 miles of South Lake Tahoe; Donner Summit and Big Chief are located less than an hour from Reno.
+Come see why the area is a destination for climbers from around the world.

 World-class climbing brought to the heart of downtown Reno, BaseCamp is home to the tallest wall on the planet (coming in at 164′).